aws-samples/amazon-cloudwatch-auto-alarms/README.md

 Once the deployment is complete, the status will change from **RUNNING** to **SUCCEEDED**.

-## Add Additional Alarms
-You can expand the set

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.